samsonosiomwan/Hotels-Management-System/README.md

 - Heroku hosting/CI/CD

 ## Project Description
-The project is a full fledge application with a robust documentation on project requirements and all necessary details.
+The project is a full fledge monolith application with a robust documentation on project requirements and all necessary details using django.

 # Visit site